android102-spring23-group4/OwnCheff/README.md

 - [ ] User can log in and log out
 - [ ] User is able to get new recipes everyday
 - [ ] User is able to see a picture of the recipe
+- [ ] User can like a recipe
+- [ ] User can see a list of liked recipes
+- [ ] User can see a list of cooked recipes

 **Stretch Features**